I use some social media platforms more than others. There are links to all my social accounts at the bottom of every page on this site.

 My Instagram feed probably has a wider general appeal than my other feeds, and most people will be able to appreciate at least some of the pictures.
 Having said that, it is still personal and very much driven by my own vision.

-She would probably have struggled with my Flickr posts, and might have said she didn’t like them.
-At the very best she would have diplomatically said they were “different”, and perhaps suggested I go up to The Lakes and photograph some of the views.
+She would probably have struggled with some of my more unusual Flickr posts, and might have said she didn’t like them.
+At the very best she would have diplomatically said they were “different”, and perhaps suggested I go up to The Lake District and photograph some of the views.

 My mother would not have got my Tumblr posts at all, and probably would have said most of them were horrible and miserable.
 She might even have asked, “Why don’t you take pictures of nice things?
 Who wants to look at pictures of urinals?”